 Alvernia University uses the Formal Grievance Process to determine whether or not the Policy has been violated.
-If so, Alvernia University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to sexual harassment or retaliation, their potential recurrence, or their effects.
+If so, Alvernia University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to Sex Based Harassment or retaliation, their potential recurrence, or their effects.